 1. Current Presentation Components Are Not Good Enough

 If the way that traditional CMS’s render content does not satisfy your business requirements, and if you think you'll have to write to your own logic to present the content, it is the time to use a headless CMS.
-One example could be when rendering the content in regular HTML, elements is not suitable and instead you want to render the contents in an HTML canvas.
+One example could be when rendering the content in regular HTML, elements are not suitable and instead, you want to render the contents in an HTML canvas.